awsdocs/amazon-chime-administration-guide/doc_source/control-access.md

 ## Amazon Chime Actions<a name="available-actions"></a>

 The following is the complete list of Amazon Chime actions that are available if you create a custom IAM policy for your console users\.
 For more information about creating custom policies, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html)\.
-For more information about the managed policies for Amazon Chime, see[Attach Required IAM User Policies](#iam-policies)\.
+For more information about the managed policies for Amazon Chime, see [Attach Required IAM User Policies](#iam-policies)\.

 **Note**
 The following abbreviations are used in the table: